 Trinity is not insured for any possessions that pupils choose to bring on to the school site.
-We discourage pupils from bringing mobile telephones and other expensive electronic, 'smart' items (such as electronic/ Apple watches, iPods and cameras) as they prove attractive to thieves and make our pupils vulnerable to opportunists.
+Pupils are permitted to bring a mobile phone in that is stored in the bottom of their bag on arrival into school but no other expensive electronic, 'smart' items (such as electronic/ Apple watches, iPods and cameras) as they prove attractive to thieves and make our pupils vulnerable to opportunists.
 They also encourage use for social and non-essential purposes which can be disruptive to education.
-If a pupil brings in a mobile telephone and any other such devices into school, they must not be seen at any time whilst on the school premises unless express permission has been given by a member of staff.
+If a pupil brings in a mobile telephone they must not be seen at any time whilst on the school premises in line with our school's mobile phone policy.

 Any pupil found to be having such devices out in school will have the device confiscated.
-If the pupil hands the device over without issue, it will be stored in the safe in the reception area and returned to them at the end of the day.
-If a pupil refuses to hand over their device, is rude to a member of staff when handing over the device or disrupts the learning of others when handing over the device, a senior teacher may be called.
-In these circumstances, the school reserves the right to keep the possession for a time period between one day and half a term unless collected by a parent.
-The confiscation period will escalate for further offences.
-Where a pupil is a persistent offender, the device will be confiscated for incrementally longer periods of time.
+Pupils need to hand over the device without issue, it will be stored in the safe in the reception area and returned in line with our school mobile phone policy.
+If a pupil refuses to hand over their device, is rude to a member of staff when handing over the device or disrupts the learning of others when handing over the device, a senior teacher will be called to address the matter.
+This will be considered a serious breach of policy and dealt with appropriately.
+Where a pupil is a persistent offender, the device will be confiscated for the time period specified within our mobile phone policy.

 Persistent offenders will have to serve any sanction associated with confiscation before the device is returned to a parent and in circumstances where sanctions are imposed associated with the possession of a device, the sanctions would have to be correctly served before the device is returned to a parent.
-Where we believe that a pupil is actively undermining the policy by bringing in a device, we reserve the right to retain the device until the end of the term, or in some cases until the start of the next term.
+Parents are required to sign our mobile phone return agreement when they come to collect their child's phone at the end of the time period specified within our mobile phone policy.
 The purpose of this is to deter pupils from using the device in the first place, such is the seriousness with which we view this act.
-In addition to this, persistent offenders are likely to face a trip ban as they have demonstrated a lack of respect for Trinity rules.

 Pupils are not permitted to charge any electrical devices in school.
 Where legislation permits, the content of the mobile telephones and other electrical devices' memory may be examined in order to support the smooth running of the school.
 Cameras are not permitted except for when on school trips where permission must be sought to photograph pupils and people and where staff may not be photographed without their express permission.

 Where Trinity confiscates an item, a sanction may be imposed.
 The school reserves the right to dispose of / destroy items (in line with prevailing legislation) or to require a parent to collect them.
-Where a pupil refuses to hand over an item, the student will spend time in the Trinity Centre until the item is handed in and may be suspended for non-cooperation and failing to observe Trinity rules.
+Where a pupil refuses to hand over an item, the pupil will spend time in the Trinity Centre until the item is handed in and may be suspended for non-cooperation and failing to observe Trinity rules.
 If a telephone or other expensive item has not been collected one month after it was available for return, it will be disposed of and no compensation will be payable to the owner.